 Country under construction

-Whole of the country is under construction.
-Though the locals will tell this is a never ending process, this road has been under construction for last so many years.
+The whole of the country is under construction.
+Though the locals will tell this is a never-ending process, this road has been under construction for last so many years.
 But you wonder how this can be true for almost all corners of the country.
 National highways, state highways, flyovers, underpasses, railway tracks and sometimes airports, everything is under construction.
 People go through the inconvenience of construction for years in a hope that someday their journeys will be easier.

 As you travel through the remote areas of the country you observe the difference that is popularly called India Vs Bharat.
 Though mobile connectivity is available throughout the country, you have no roaming facility in Arunachal if you are a subscriber of private telecom companies.
 And the coverage of BSNL in urban India is not comparable to that of private players.
 You see the impact of Government run organizations and schemes in rural India that we almost write off in urban India.